dhis2/training-docs/content/android/tg_academy_setup.md

 > **Important**
 >
-> We suggest that you you deploy one copy of the instance, then follow the instructions in the ***Cloning metadata and accounts*** section BEFORE deploying all of the instances you need.
+> We suggest that you deploy one copy of the instance, then follow the instructions in the ***Cloning metadata and accounts*** section BEFORE deploying all of the instances you need.
 This is so you only need to perform the cloning process once instead of several times.

 ### App installation